 The issue will open on May 3 and close on May 17.

-services provider had said the capital infusion would help it continue investments in future rollouts to build large network capacity and create content and technology partnerships to ensure strong customer experience.
+The telecom services provider had said the capital infusion would help it continue investments in future rollouts to build large network capacity and create content and technology partnerships to ensure strong customer experience.

 Meanwhile, analysts at Edelweiss Securities expect Bharti's India mobile business revenues to improve by 1.5 per cent quarter on quarter (QoQ) on account of full impact of minimum ARPU plans for low-end customers.

 “We believe that weeding of bulk of the subscriber base is behind and we will see meagre 3.5 million subscriber decline in this quarter (48.5 million in Q3FY19).
 Full impact of subscriber rationalisation will also result in sharp jump in ARPU (Rs 120 versus Rs 104 for Q3FY19),” the brokerage firm said in March 2019 quarterly preview.

 (Bharti Airtel's) Africa business is expected to remain flat QoQ.
 Consolidated EBITDA margin expected to marginally improve by 60bps QoQ on account of higher revenue from India business and lower energy cost in India business.
 Capex guidance for FY20, mobile broadband subscriber addition, timeline for rights issue and Africa IPO, and other balance sheet deleveraging plans will be the key things to watch, the brokerage firm said.

 In past two months, the stock of Bharti Airtel had outperformed the market by surging 12 per cent, as compared to 8 per cent rise in the S&P BSE Sensex till Monday.